** LEGAL UPDATE **

 In January 2019, the U.S. Department of Homeland Security (DHS) announced that it would begin implementing a new "Remain in Mexico" or “Wait in Mexico” policy for asylum seekers at the southern border.
 The idea of the policy, officially called the Migrant Protection Protocols (MPP), was that people who seek admission at a U.S. port of entry to apply for asylum, or who are apprehended near the U.S. border after entering unlawfully and express a fear of returning to their home country, would be sent back to Mexico as they await a hearing with an immigration judge on their asylum claim.

-IMPORTANT NOTE: The initial implementation of this policy was momentarily blocked by a federal court decision in the case of Innovation Law Lab v.
+IMPORTANT NOTE REGARDING SUBSEQUENT DEVELOPMENTS: The initial implementation of this policy was momentarily blocked by a federal court decision in the case of Innovation Law Lab v.
 Nielsen.
-But the U.S. Supreme Court, in March 2020, ruled that the "Remain in Mexico" policy could continue during appeals.
-As of late October 2020, those appeals have brought the full case right back to the Supreme Court.
+Then the U.S. Supreme Court, in March 2020, ruled that the "Remain in Mexico" policy could continue during appeals.
+After President Joe Biden took office on January 20, 2021, DHS announced the suspension of new enrollments in the MPP program, saying the Department would cease adding people to the program but that all current MPP participants should remain where they are, pending further official information.
+Also, DHS cautioned people that current COVID-19 non-essential travel restrictions, both at the border and in the region, remain in place.

 The below discussion refers to the policy as it stood before the injunction and stay; and as before, much depends on the Court's ultimate decision.